Jupyter Guide

 3. Navigate to the directory: cd data-science

-4. Execute the following command: make setup-jupyter-local
+4. Execute the following command: make setup.
+This will do several things:

-5. To launch JupyterLab: make jupyter-local
+• To launch JupyterLab: make jupyter

 Running from Docker